Discover the 5 Yoga Poses to Quickly Recover After a Run

 Yoga is an ancient practice that offers a wide range of benefits for both body and mind.
 When it comes to post-run recovery, yoga can be especially beneficial for runners.
 While your body is in recovery mode, yoga helps to stretch out tight muscles, increase flexibility, and alleviate pain, discomfort, and soreness.

-Yoga can also work as a form of active recovery, which involves stimulating blood flow to the muscles to reduce build-up.
+Yoga can also work as a form of active recovery, which involves stimulating blood flow to the muscles to reduce lactic acid build-up.
 Plus, it’s a great way to relax and de-stress after a challenging run.

 Improve Your Running Performance with 5 Yoga Poses